juncture-digital/juncture/docs/quick-start.md

 While this is a simple essay it illustrates the basic steps in creating an essay.
 The generated essay could also be used as a starting point for more involved essays.

 ?> **Show me** buttons - Some of the steps in this guide include a "Show me" button below the step's instruction text.
 Clicking this button will open a popup with a short animation demonstrating the actions to be performed.
-Clicking this button is optional, but can often be helpful in clarifying something that may not be clear from the text alone.
+Clicking this button is optional, but can often help clarify something that may not be clear from the text alone.

 ### 1. First things, first...